Establishing an independent Inspector-General of Defence

 Background

-In July 2020, Sir Terence Arnold QC and Rt Hon Sir Geoffrey Palmer QC presented their findings from the Government Inquiry into Operation Burnham and related matters(external link) (the Inquiry).
+In July 2020, Sir Terence Arnold QC and Rt Hon Sir Geoffrey Palmer QC presented their findings from the Government Inquiry into Operation Burnham and related matters (the Inquiry).

-The Government accepted in principle(external link) all four recommendations of the Inquiry, of which the establishment of an independent Inspector-General of Defence (IGD) was one.
+The Government accepted in principle all four recommendations of the Inquiry, of which the establishment of an independent Inspector-General of Defence (IGD) was one.

 The other recommendations relate to:

-• the establishment of an Expert Review Group to ensure the New Zealand Defence Force’s (NZDF) organisational structure, record-keeping and retrieval processes are in accordance with international best practice.
+• The establishment of an Expert Review Group to ensure the New Zealand Defence Force’s (NZDF) organisational structure, record-keeping and retrieval processes are in accordance with international best practice.
 This Group reported back to the Minister in September 2021.

 • The promulgation of a Defence Force Order setting out how allegations of civilian casualties should be dealt with in-theatre and in New Zealand.
-Defence Force Order 35(external link) was promulgated in January 2021.
+Defence Force Order 35 was promulgated in January 2021.

 • The setting of effective detention policies and procedures in relation to people detained by, or with the involvement of, New Zealand forces overseas and how allegations of torture by such persons are treated.
 The Ministry of Foreign Affairs and Trade is leading the work to implement this recommendation.

-A Senior Officials’ Group(external link) with members from the Department of the Prime Minister and Cabinet, Te Kawa Mataaho Public Service Commission, Ministry of Justice, Crown Law Office, Ministry of Defence and the NZDF was set up to develop a plan for establishment of an IGD.
+A Senior Officials’ Group with members from the Department of the Prime Minister and Cabinet, Te Kawa Mataaho Public Service Commission, Ministry of Justice, Crown Law Office, Ministry of Defence and the NZDF was set up to develop a plan for establishment of an IGD.

 In February 2021, the Government considered the plan for the establishment of an independent IGD to provide oversight of the NZDF and asked that the Ministry of Defence lead the work with support from the Senior Officials’ Steering Group.
-The February 2021 Cabinet documents are available(external link).

-In November 2021, the Government agreed in-principle(external link), subject to the outcome of targeted consultation, to the proposed scope, functions, powers and form of the IGD.
+In November 2021, the Government agreed in principle, subject to the outcome of targeted consultation, to the proposed scope, functions, powers and form of the IGD.
 This means the Government supported the proposals, but wanted to consider feedback from others before making final decisions.
-A targeted consultation was undertaken in 2021(external link).
-A copy of the consultation document(external link), the submissions received(external link) and Summary of Submissions Report(external link) is available.
-Changes were made to proposals as a result of submissions received and in May 2022, Cabinet made final policy decisions(external link) on the establishment of the IGD.
-A regulatory impact statement(external link) was prepared to help inform the decision making process.
+A targeted consultation was undertaken in 2021.
+A copy of the consultation document, the submissions received and Summary of Submissions Report is available.

-Next steps for this work
+Next steps

 What is the IGD intended to do?

-The IGD would support the Minister of Defence in facilitating democratic oversight of the NZDF, and provide an avenue for the Government to assure Parliament and the public that there is independent scrutiny of the NZDF’s activities.
+The IGD will support the Minister of Defence in facilitating democratic oversight of the NZDF, and provide an avenue for the Government to assure Parliament and the public that there is independent scrutiny of the NZDF’s activities.

-The IGD would have two core functions:
+The IGD will have two functions:

 • an investigation function: with appropriate supporting powers, to scrutinise and respond to issues that have occurred;